chadell/chadell.github.io/references.md

 ---
-layout: post
+layout: page
-title:  "My learning materials"
+title: References
-date:   2018-05-11 14:52:14 +0200
-categories: learning networking coding cloud linux
+permalink: /ref/
 ---

 # Learning materials

 Keeping track of your learning process is quite difficult when you are moveing from one topic to another.
 This repository is just a way to remember the best material I've been using since 2016 for learning and fun.